✓ Updated May 2026

 Quick Answer:

-For a truly special Comoros experience, aim for the dry season from May to October, when the air is comfortably warm and the skies are often a brilliant blue, perfect for exploring the islands' volcanic landscapes and vibrant coral reefs.
-Imagine waking to the scent of ylang-ylang carried on a gentle breeze, then spending your days discovering hidden waterfalls and the majestic, ancient baobab trees.
-Evenings offer the chance to witness majestic, golden sunsets painting the Indian Ocean, followed by the lively hum of local life in the bustling markets.
+For a truly special Comoros experience, aim for the dry season from May to October.
+During these months, the air is pleasantly warm and less humid, making it perfect for exploring the islands' lush volcanic landscapes and pristine beaches.
+Imagine waking to the gentle sound of waves and spending your days discovering vibrant coral reefs or the aroma of ylang-ylang in the air.
+The skies are often clear, offering stunning views of the ocean and the chance to witness breathtaking, fiery sunsets painting the horizon.

 Airport Code